chrieke/geojson-validator/README.md

 geojsonfix.validate(geojson)
 ```
-**Validation results:**
+The result gives the reason and positional index of the invalid geometry.
 ```json
 {"invalid": {"duplicate_nodes": [2]},
  "problematic": {"self_intersection": [0, 2], "crosses_antimeridian": [1]},
  "count_geometry_types": {"Polygon": 2, "MultiPolygon": 1}}
 ```

-The result gives the reason and positional index of the invalid geometry.
-Accepts a GeoJSON FeatureCollection, Feature, Polygon Geometry or MultiPolygon Geometry.
+As input, geojsonfix takes a GeoJSON FeatureCollection, Feature, or Geometry.

-## Parameters
+### Parameters
-To only evaluate specific validation criteria use the `validate` function parameters
+To only evaluate specific validation criteria use the `validate` function parameters.
-For detailed descriptions on all criteria see [geojson-invalid-geometry](https://github.com/chrieke/geojson-invalid-geometry).
+For detailed descriptions on all criteria see the [geojson-invalid-geometry](https://github.com/chrieke/geojson-invalid-geometry) list.

 ```python
 # Invalid according to the GeoJSON specification